Quasiperiodic Poincare Persistence at High Degeneracy: Abstract Hamiltonian systems

-\begin{remark} We call $\bf{(A2)}$ and $\bf{(A3)}$ sub-isoenergetically non-degenerate conditions for the persistence of lower dimensional invariant tori.
-Specifically, when $n = m$ and $m_0 = 0$, they are isoenergetically non-degenerate condition introduced by Arnold$(\emph{\cite{Arnold}})$.
-When $m_0 =0$, they are similar to the isoenergetically non-degenerate condition contained in \emph{\cite{LLL,Sevryuk}}.
+\begin{remark} We call $\bf{(A2)}$ and $\bf{(A3)}$ sub-isoenergetically nondegenerate conditions for the persistence of lower dimensional invariant tori.
+Specifically, when $n = m$ and $m_0 = 0$, they are isoenergetically nondegenerate condition introduced by Arnold $(\emph{\cite{Arnold}})$.
+When $m_0 =0$, they are similar to the isoenergetically nondegenerate condition contained in \emph{\cite{LLL,Sevryuk}}.
 When $M$ is a block diagonal matrix, refer to $\emph{\cite{Qian1}}$ for a similar condition. \end{remark}